switchupcb/copygen/CONTRIBUTING.md

 ## Domain

- The domain of copygen lies in field manipulation.
+ The domain of Copygen lies in field manipulation.
 The program uses provided types to determine the fields we must assign.
-In this context, a "Type" refers to _the types used in a function (as parameters)_ rather than a type used to define variables.
-As the `matcher/ast` provides all required field information, you can improve copygen by modifying the generator.
+In this context, a "Type" refers to _the types used in a function (as parameters or results)_ rather than a type used to define variables.
+As the `parser` and `matcher` provides all required field information, you can improve Copygen by modifying the generator.

- ### Improving the Generator

-The generator interprets the provided template file at runtime to generate code.
-The generator can be improved by adding custom deepcopy functions for slice, map, array, etc that the user can use (via options).

 ## Project Structure